 And you’re walking away.
 So if she’s mad about the truth right now, check in again in 30 minuntes.
 She may see that that’s just what’s true.
 She may realize it won’t go well before you (both) recalibrate.

-If she doesn’t, you can always reassure her you want this resolved, too, and you know it’s not easy, but it won’t work if you’re upset.
-If you go on another walk, or ‘away’ in any way, shape, or form, give her your new ETA as a way to prevent her from feeling ‘abandoned’ or rejected.
+If she doesn’t, you can always reassure her you want this resolved, too, and you know it’s not easy, but it won’t work if you’re too anxious to resolve her upset.

 Last tip:

-Let it be what it is.
-It’s something different to each of you.
+Let it be what it is to each of you.

 I’m truly curious: